GeoBaer24/NoPlus-CAI/README.md

 ## OMG!!!
 I NEED THIS!!!!!!

 Calm down, I'll explain.
 First off, this is a chrome extension.
 So you'll need a Chrome-based Browser.
 Sorry, if you're using Firefox.
+You can use [uBlock Origin](https://ublockorigin.com) to achieve a similar effect.

 **Step 1**: Clone this repository.
 Sound complex?
 Click the **Code** Button at the Top, then click **Download ZIP**.
 Extract it when downloaded.